volcano-sh/website/content/en/docs/architecture.md

 {{<figure library="1" src="arch_1.png" title="application scenarios of Volcano">}}

-Volcano is designed for high performance workload and works with Kubernetes naturally.
-It follows the design philosophy and style of Kubernetes.
+Volcano is designed for high-performance workloads running on Kubernetes.
+It follows the design and mechanisms of Kubernetes.

 {{<figure library="1" src="arch_2.PNG" title="Volcano architecture">}}